ssebestyen-sovrn/market-model/VERCEL_DEPLOYMENT.md

 6. Click "Deploy"

+## Understanding the Project Structure

+This application uses:

+1. **Static HTML/CSS/JavaScript** for the frontend
+2. **Node.js Serverless Functions** for the backend API endpoints
+3. **Mock Data** by default to avoid API dependencies

+The key files are:

+- `index.html` - The main frontend application
+- `api/news.js` - Serverless function for fetching news articles
+- `api/stocks.js` - Serverless function for fetching stock data
+- `vercel.json` - Configuration for Vercel deployment
+- `package.json` - Node.js dependencies

 ## Understanding the Mock Data Approach

 By default, this application uses mock data for both news articles and stock prices.
 This approach has several benefits: